-The blood glucose test strips for the One Touch Verio[®] product was first launched in January 2010.
-While initial market acceptance for One Touch Verio[®] has been positive, there is no guarantee that the product will receive a positive acceptance in all countries in which the product will be launched, including in the key jurisdiction of the United States, or that market acceptance will be maintained or will secure adequate market share.
+The blood glucose test strips for the One Touch[®] Verio[®] product which we developed with LifeScan were first launched in the Netherlands in January 2010 and are now available in much of the world's self-monitored blood glucose market including North America, major European markets and Australia.
+While initial market acceptance for One Touch[®] Verio[®] has been positive, there is no guarantee that the product will secure and maintain adequate market share.

-Further, we cannot be sure that any future products we are involved in developing with our customers and partners, such as the test strip and reader products for the point-of-care coagulation market that we are developing with Siemens, will be successful in the marketplace or will secure adequate market share.
+Likewise, we cannot be sure that any other products we are involved in developing with our customers and partners, such as the test strip and reader products for the point-of-care coagulation market that we are developing with Siemens, will be successful in the marketplace or will secure and maintain adequate market share.

-Our ability to be or maintain profitability in the future will be adversely affected if any of the products that we are involved in developing fail to achieve or maintain market acceptance or compete effectively in the market place.
+Our ability to be profitable or maintain profitability in the future will be adversely affected if any of the products that we are involved in developing fail to achieve or maintain market acceptance or compete effectively in the market place.
 It would reduce or eliminate our revenues from product sales and manufacturing and have a material adverse effect on our business and financial position.

-We are currently dependent on LifeScan for our income.
+We are currently dependent on revenue from LifeScan.

-We are at an early stage of our development as a specialist medical devices company.
-The vast majority of our income is currently derived from LifeScan and our business is therefore dependent on the level of services we provide to LifeScan, the number of test strips we manufacture for LifeScan and the sales of the blood glucose test strips for the One Touch Verio[®] product.
+The majority of our income is currently derived from LifeScan and our business is therefore dependent on the number of test strips we manufacture for LifeScan and the sales of the blood glucose test strips for the One Touch[®] Verio[®] product.
 Any changes in LifeScan's requirements and the level of test strip sales will directly affect our business.